 7 Last Sayings of Jesus on the Cross

-Today is Good Friday.
-Today we remember the agony experienced by Jesus in His death on the Cross, crucified by Roman soldiers.
+Throughout this Lenten season, Christians around the world are focusing on the gift of Salvation.
+Remembering the agony experienced by Jesus in His death on the Cross, crucified by Roman soldiers is so profound, isn’t it?
 In the final hours of His earthly time, as Jesus hung on the Cross, He made seven statements – each teaching us more about Jesus and His character.
 These are from four Gospel accounts, and are known as Jesus’ “seven last sayings.”
 Let’s spend some time today reading (and listening) to these 7 last sayings that Jesus spoke from the Cross.

 Jesus’ 7 Last Sayings in Scripture

 “Father, forgive them, for they know not what they do.” — Luke 23:34

 “Today shalt thou be with Me in paradise.” — Luke 23:43

 “My God, my God, why hast Thou forsaken Me?” — Mark 15:34

 “It is finished.” — John 19:30